Relevant for: GUI tests and components

 UFT One learns Insight objects using the following elements:

-UFT One stores an image of the object for the description property.
-This image is used later to identify the object.
+UFT One stores an image of the object, and uses this image as the main description property to identify the object in the application.

 If parts of the object do not always look the same, you can instruct UFT One to ignore those areas when it uses the image to identify the object.